This Egg and Eggplant Curry is a spicy and tangy curry that is sure to whet your appetite. Very delicious and appetizing served with rice.

 The Indian grocery store I frequent always has a supply of these deep purple round eggplants.
 Whenever I pay them a visit, I can’t resist bringing home a few.
 These eggplants are “meaty” and can hold their own as a vegan or vegetarian dish.
 However, they also combine really well with meats and seafood.

-- 1 tsp tamarind paste (soup base mix)
+- 1 tsp tamarind concentrate (soup base mix)

 - 1 tsp sugar